Mowbray-R-V/Model-based-RL/README.md

 ![](https://img.shields.io/github/last-commit/Mowbray-R-V/Graph-based-RL4CO?color=green)
 ![](https://img.shields.io/badge/PRs-Welcome-red)

-This repository focuses on Graph Representation Learning (GRL) research.
-We investigate a wide range of baselines and benchmarks, covering both supervised and self-supervised settings.
-We also explore representation learning methods that generalize across the label space, node feature space, and graph structure.
+This repository focuses on Model-based Reinforcement Learning (MBRL) research, with a strong emphasis on safe exploration, uncertainty quantification, and policy performance guarantees.

-The repository is designed to give newcomers a clear overview of the different approaches for representing structured data such as graphs, and how these representations can be leveraged across various downstream tasks.
+It provides newcomers with a clear overview of core concepts, baselines, benchmarks, and the diverse research directions within the MBRL landscape.

-If any authors prefer their papers not to be listed here, please feel free to reach out.
+If any authors prefer their work not to be listed here, please feel free to reach out.
-(**This repository is actively under development.
-We appreciate any constructive comments and suggestions.**)
+(**This repository is actively under development — we appreciate all constructive comments and suggestions.**)

 You are welcome to contribute!
 If you find a paper that is not yet included, please open an issue or submit a pull request.